Published By Janet Gershen-Siegel at June 14th, 2018

 A small business will also need a bank account dedicated solely to it, and it needs to have every one of the licenses essential for operating.
 These licenses all have to be in the precise, correct name of the small business, with the same company address and phone numbers.
 Keep in mind that this means not just state licenses, but possibly also city licenses.

 Visit the IRS web site and obtain an EIN for the small business – they’re free.
-Select a business entity like corporation, LLC, etc. A small business can get started as a sole proprietor but will probably want to switch to a kind of corporation or partnership to decrease risk and optimize tax benefits.
+Select a business entity like corporation, LLC, etc. A small business can get started as a sole proprietor but should switch to a kind of corporation or partnership to decrease risk and optimize tax benefits.

 A business entity will matter when it comes to taxes and liability in the event of a litigation.
 A sole proprietorship means the owner is it when it comes to liability and taxes.
 No one else is responsible.